tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_test_your_instructions.md

 In addition to testing individual endpoints and other features, it's also important to go through the whole user workflow from beginning to end.

-While working at Amazon, it wasn't until I built my own app and submitted it to the Appstore that I discovered some bugs.
-At the time, I was documenting an app template designed for third-party Android developers building streaming media apps for the Amazon Appstore.
+While working at one company, it wasn't until I built my own app and submitted it to the Appstore that I discovered some bugs.
+I was documenting an app template designed for third-party Android developers building streaming media apps for the Amazon Appstore.
 To get a better understanding of the developer's tasks and process, I needed to be familiar with the steps I was asking developers to do.
 For me, that meant building an app and actually submitting my app to the Appstore &mdash; the whole workflow from beginning to end.

 To build my sample app, I had to first figure out how to get content for my app.
 I decided to take the video recordings of podcasts and meetups that we had through the [Write the Docs podcast](http://podcast.writethedocs.org/) and various WTD meetups and use that media for the app.

 Since the app template didn't support YouTube as a web host, I downloaded the MP4s from YouTube and uploaded them directly to my web host.
 Then I needed to construct the media feed that I would use to integrate with the app template.
 The app template could read all the media from a feed by targeting it with Jayway Jsonpath or XPath expression syntax.

 I used Jekyll to build my feed.
 You can view my JSON-based feed here: [podcast.writethedocs.org/fab.json](http://podcast.writethedocs.org/fab.json).
 I auto-generated the feed through Liquid `for` loops in Jekyll.